FlorinMariusDrilea/Optical-Character-Recognition/README.md

 `python3 evaluate.py dev`

-The code should print out the percentage of correctly classified characters for each page.
-The dummy code will produce results in the range 3\% to 5\% correct for each page.

 ### 4. Processing the training data

 The function `process_training_data` in `system.py` processes the training data and returns results in a dictionary called `model_data`.
 The program `train.py` calls `process_training_data` and saves the resulting `model_data` dictionary to the file `model.json.gz`.
 This file is then used by the classifier when `evaluate.py` is called.
 So, any data that your classifier needs must go into this dictionary.
 For example, if you are using a nearest neighbour classifier then the dictionary must contain the feature vectors and labels for the complete training set.
 If you are using a parametric classifier then the dictionary must contain the classifier's parameters.
 The function is currently written with a nearest neighbour classifier in mind.
 Read it carefully and understand how to adapt it for your chosen approach.